-Centaurus (Pronounciation:Cen-tore-us, Abbrev:Cen) is a constellation, one of 88 constellations that the night sky is divided into.
+Centaurus (Pronounciation:Cen-tore-us, Abbrev:Cen, Latin:Centauri) is a constellation, one of 88 constellations that the night sky is divided into.
 The sky is not divided up equally between the constellations.
 Centaurus takes up 1060.422 sq. degrees of the night sky which equates to 2.57% of the night sky.
-The constellation gets its name as it name means The Centaur .
-The constellation is one of the original constellations that was devised by the Ancient Greco-Egyptian astronomer Ptolemy who lived between 90 A.D. and 168 A.D.
+Centaurus is the 9th largest in terms of size in the night sky.

+Centaurus is not a member of the Zodiac group of twelve constellations that appear when the Sun sets.
 Centaurus is a southern hemispheric constellation which means it can't be seen easily or at all from the northern hemisphere.

 Centaurs were half horse - half man creatures of Grecian Legend.
 The most famous is Sagittarius .
 Hercules encountered Centaurs during his fourth labour as he went to Capture the Erymanthian Boar.
 The constellation refers to Pholus, a friend of Hercules who provided him with food and help.

 There are 8 Meteor Showers that occur during the year within this constellation based on information gathered from Adam Mickiewicz University (Poland).
 The list below are major ones and which I have a date period for.

 |Alpha Centaurids||Jan 28 - Feb 21||Feb 07||Rigil Kentaurus|